-- Overall standards at the end of KS4 remain very high and are well above the national average. - · This year there was an improvement in the progress 8 score from previous years. - The Attainment 8 grade at 7.48 is an excellent average GCSE and significantly higher than the national average. - Standards in the three core subjects are high. - In Mathematics 97% of students achieved passes at grade 5 or better and the proportion of higher grades 7-9 at 82% was an exceptional figure.
-The progress 8 score for the mathematics component, at over 0.69, suggests that over 2 thirds of grades were higher than might have been expected given the prior attainment of students and that achievement in Mathematics was outstanding. - Standards improved significantly in both English Language and Literature in 2022.
-Approximately 70% of grades were at grades 7-9 in both Language and Literature.
-The progress 8 score for the English component, at +0.39, suggests that over a third of students achieved a grade higher than might have been expected in either Language or Literature and that achievement in English in 2022 was high. - Standards in Science remain high and approximately 70% of entries in Biology, Chemistry and Physics were graded 7-9. - Standards and achievement across a broad range of GCSE option subjects remain consistently strong and this is a significant strength of the school. - Progress 8, at +0.51, is significantly above average compared to all schools (-0.03). - Taking into account overall achievement the data is consistent with a judgement that outcomes in KS4 and 5 are outstanding in 2022.
+- Overall standards at the end of KS4 remain very high and are well above the national average. - This year the progress 8 score remains strong. - The Attainment 8 grade at 7.24 is an excellent average GCSE and significantly higher than the national average. - Standards in the three core subjects are high. - In Mathematics over 99% of students achieved passes at grade 5 or better and the proportion of higher grades 7-9 at 83% was an exceptional figure.
+The progress 8 score for the mathematics component, at over 0.76, suggests that over 2 thirds of grades were higher than might have been expected given the prior attainment of students and that achievement in Mathematics was outstanding. - Standards in both English Language and Literature in 2023 remain above average.
+Approximately 95% of grades were above grade 5 in both Language and Literature.
+The progress 8 score for the English component, at +0.15, suggests that achievement in both Language and Literature was above average. - Standards in Science remain high and over 60% of entries in Biology, Chemistry and Physics were graded 7-9. - Standards and achievement across a broad range of GCSE option subjects remain consistently strong and this is a significant strength of the school. - Progress 8, at +0.37, is above average compared to all schools (-0.03). - Taking into account overall achievement the data is consistent with a judgement that outcomes in KS4 and 5 are outstanding in 2023.